faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 ## Motivation and consequences

 Should we label these instances "hiding"?  *Hiding* can be seen as implying motivation and/or dishonesty.
 Perhaps LDS leadership genuinely viewed their own actions as honest and honorable in every case?
 A number of possible motivations may have been involved.
 For instance, failures in transparency may be viewed as springing from:[^motivations_overlap]

 1. An honest mistake
 2. Benign ignorance
 3. Some level of willful ignorance, but motivated by a focus on what are perceived as more important duties
-3. Viewed as appropriate for their calling as a representative of the Church and its interests
+4. A desire to best represent the Church and its interests as a representative
-4. Necessary steps to protect the innocent or those immature in the faith
+5. A desire to take necessary steps to protect the innocent or those immature in the faith
-5. Defending the faith from those who would undermine it
+6. A desire to defend the faith from those who would undermine it
-6. Following the various scriptural admonitions to be cautious in sharing sacred material
+7. A desire to follow the various scriptural admonitions to be cautious in sharing sacred material
-7. Waiting until such time as a source can be properly understood and disseminated
+8. A desire to wait until such time as a source can be properly understood and disseminated

 Those accounts which capture the motivation of leadership point to some of the above.
 And, in general, leaders who were least transparent also seemed to view the institution and its truth-claims as under threat from forces set on undermining and perhaps destroying them.[^sacrificing_transparency]